WingKeong/data-science-coursera/README.md

 | --- | --- |
 | a | b |
 | c | d the quick brown fox 1.  jumps over the lazy dog
 | |2. and died the quick brown fox jumps over the lazy dog
+    asd |
 | |3. and died the quick brown fox jumps over the lazy dog and died the quick brown fox jumps over the lazy dog and died |
  e
  f